SUSE/DeepSea/README.md

 - Deploy monitors without the presence of a `profile` directory
 - Deply a cluster with at least _one_ (instead of 3/4/3) storage/monitor/mgr
   nodes

+## Developer Setups

+There are a couple of ways to spawn and provision VMs, but most people currently use a `Vagrant` based solution called [vagrant-ceph](https://github.com/opensuse/vagrant-ceph)

+There is also a terraform based solution called [ceph-open-terrarium](https://github.com/mallozup/ceph-open-terrarium)

 ### Add DeepSea repo to your admin host